steveklabnik/rust_for_rubyists/book/chapter-01.rst

 Now: Rust is not perfect, by far.
 Its documentation is poor.
 It is certainly _very_ complex.
 Fighting with a compiler can be frustrating.
 But the point is to _learn_.
-And using a language that's very familliar, yet very different, can teach us a lot.
+And using a language that's very familiar, yet very different, can teach us a lot.

 Here's "Hello World" in Rust: